Custom Search

 It was this weakness that the Austrian General Lacy urged his commander, Marshal Daun to exploit.
 Daun conducted careful reconnaissance of the Prussian position over a period of days before accepting Lacy’s recommendations for a full attack.
 Lacy was left to plan the assault which was set to commence at 5am by the striking of the Hochkirch church clock on 14th October 1758.

-Account of the Battle:
+Account of the Battle of Hochkirch:

 On the night before the attack the Austrians left their tents standing and camp fires burning.
 Workmen continued felling trees for an abattis to defend the Austrian camp and were encouraged to sing and call out loudly.